L'edera (song)

-"L'Edera" was later recorded by several Italian artists, including Claudio Villa.
+"L'edera" was later recorded by several Italian artists, including Claudio Villa.

 "Constantly (L'Edera)"

-In 1964, the song was revived by Cliff Richard in an English language song with music based on "L'Edera".
-The single, a non-album release officially titled "Constantly (L'Edera)" is more commonly known as just "Constantly".
-The music is still credited to Saverio Seracini, who composed the music for "L'Edera".
-The new English lyrics to the song were written by Michael Julien.
-The recording was arranged and conducted by Norrie Paramor.
+In 1963, the song was recorded as "Constantly (L'Edera)" by Cliff Richard with English lyrics by Michael Julien, arranged and conducted by Norrie Paramor.
+It was released as a non-album single in 1964.

 The British single reached No. 4 in the UK Singles Chart and was an international hit charting in Australia (No. 6), Ireland (No. 8), New Zealand (No. 3), Norway (No. 4) and Sweden (No. 10).